somethingwentwell/katacoda-scenarios/README.md

-# cs-repro
+# Customer Support Reproduction Environments and Configuration
-Repository to capture reproduction scripts and environment configuration
+Repository to capture environment configuration and kong configuration to reproduce customer issues.